Card Services calls have the general form:

 } modconf_t;

-modifies some attributes of a socket that has
+ModifyConfiguration modifies some attributes of a socket that has

-been configured by a call to RequestConfiguration
+been configured by a call to RequestConfiguration.

-The following flags can be specified in Attributes
+The following flags can be specified in Attributes:

-Indicates that the CONF_ENABLE_IRQ setting should be updated.
+CONF_IRQ_CHANGE_VALIDIndicates that the CONF_ENABLE_IRQ setting should be updated.

-Specifies that IO interrupts should be enabled for this socket.
+CONF_ENABLE_IRQSpecifies that IO interrupts should be enabled for this socket.

-Indicates that Vcc should be updated.
+CONF_VCC_CHANGE_VALIDIndicates that Vcc should be updated.

-Indicates that Vpp1 should be updated.
+CONF_VPP1_CHANGE_VALIDIndicates that Vpp1 should be updated.

-Indicates that Vpp2 should be updated.
+CONF_VPP2_CHANGE_VALIDIndicates that Vpp2 should be updated.

 Currently, Vpp1 and Vpp2 must always have the same value.
 So, the two values must always be changed at the same time.